Hong Kong Basic Law: Legal principles

-Disputes from interpretation
+Disputes

-The interpretation of the Basic Law by the Hong Kong courts and the NPCSC is politically contentious.
+Interpreting the Basic Law is politically contentious.
 Albert Chen has described NPCSC interpretations as the "major cause of constitutional controversies" since the handover.

 The constitutional powers of the Hong Kong judiciary was first contested in HKSAR v Ma Wai Kwan, which was decided by the Court of Appeal 28 days after the handover.
-The applicants argued the Provisional Legislative Council established unilaterally before the handover was unlawful, and the laws it enacted were void.
-The court dismissed this argument.
-Among other reasons, the court held that as a local court it had no power to review an act of a sovereign authority.
-The court reasoned that since Article 19 of the Basic Law did not expand its judicial powers and it had no power to review the validity of a sovereign act under colonial rule, it did not hold such power after the handover.
-While Justice Gerald Nazareth agreed with the majority decision, he questioned whether the constitutional order of China and that of the United Kingdom were analogous.
-He also noted the Chinese constitution was not reviewed in detail during the trial.
-Johannes Chan commented that the lack of judicial review power to review acts of Parliament reflected parliamentary supremacy, a doctrine borne out of unwritten constitutional systems.
-Since China has a written constitution and the Basic Law describes the relationship between Hong Kong and the central government unlike the colonial Letters Patent and the Royal Instructions, Chan questioned whether parliamentary supremacy fully applies in Hong Kong after 1997.
+The applicants argued that the Provisional Legislative Council established unilaterally by Beijing before the handover was unlawful, and therefore the laws it enacted were void.
+The court dismissed this argument and explained that since a local court had no power to review sovereign acts under colonial rule, and the Basic Law did not expand its judicial power, it did not hold such power after the handover.

-In the Ng Ka Ling case, the CFA tried to assert it has powers to review acts of the National People's Congress (NPC) or the NPCSC to determine whether they are consistent with the Basic Law.
+In the later Ng Ka Ling case, the CFA said Hong Kong courts had the power to review and invalidate acts of the National People's Congress or its standing committee if they were inconsistent with the Basic Law.
+Chinese officials criticised the judgment and led the Hong Kong government to ask the CFA to clarify its judgment.
+The court issued a statement saying that the judgment did not question the power of the NPC or its standing committee to "do any act which is in accordance with the provisions of the Basic Law and the procedure therein".

 The Hong Kong government later sought an interpretation of Articles 22 and 24 from the NPCSC to avoid a potential influx of over a million mainland Chinese migrants (according to government estimates) into Hong Kong.
 This has triggered a debate on judicial independence in Hong Kong.